supermoan/fpod/README.md

 4. Run your data processing and analyses in R

 # Installation
-The simplest way to install the fpod package is by using devtools::install_github, as outlined below.
+The simplest way to install the fpod package is by using `devtools::install_github`, as outlined below.

 ```
 install.packages("devtools")